Study of nuclear corrections on the charged hadron fragmentation functions in a Neural Network global QCD analysis

 \section{Summary and Conclusions}

-In this work, we have presented the new global QCD analyses of FFs for pion, kaon and unidentified light charged hadrons, entitled as {\tt PKHFF.23}, at NLO and NNLO accuracy in perturbative QCD.
-The experimental data from SIA and SIDIS processes are analyzed, and very recent studies presented in Refs.~\cite{AbdulKhalek:2022laj,Soleymaninia:2022alt} are revisited to examine the nuclear corrections on the SIDIS observables and on the newly extracted FFs.
-In this work, we have used Neural Network parametrization enriched with the Monte Carlo methodology for the uncertainty studies.
-This framework reduces the model bias as much as possible and the uncertainties of the experimental data and proton PDF sets properly propagate into the extracted FFs.
+In this study, we present a new global QCD analysis of FFs for the pion, kaon, and unidentified light charged hadrons.
+We analyze experimental data from SIA and SIDIS processes.
+Additionally, recent studies presented in Refs.~\cite{AbdulKhalek:2022laj, Soleymaninia:2022alt} are revisited to investigate the impact of nuclear corrections on SIDIS observables and the newly extracted FFs.

+In this work, we utilized a Neural Network parametrization enriched with the Monte Carlo methodology to conduct uncertainty studies.
+This framework minimizes model bias to the greatest extent possible and ensures that uncertainties from the experimental data and proton PDF sets are appropriately propagated into the extracted FFs.